 6. Speed Up the Judicial Process

-The right to a speedy trial in criminal cases holds meaning across the judicial system.
-Constituents deserve their day in court as soon as possible, and shouldn’t have to wait months on end to know the next step in the judicial process.
+The right to a speedy trial in criminal cases holds meaning across the judicial system, and needs to be an ongoing priority of local governments.
+Constituents deserve their day in court as soon as possible meaning they shouldn't have to wait months on end to know the next step in the judicial process and how to proceed forward.

-Enable constituents to plead not-guilty or guilty to minor offenses like traffic violations online and pay associated fines and fees directly through their mobile or desktop web browser.
+Enable constituents to plead not-guilty or guilty to minor offenses like traffic violations online and pay associated fines and fees directly through their mobile or desktop web browser with GovPilot’s government software.

 With time-savings and online-scheduling, your municipal court will improve its reputation with community members.
 Learn more about how going digital improves constituent-municipality relations in our How to Build Trust in Your Local Government guide.